 Through the process of net metering, the energy that you do not use will be sent back through the electric grid (power lines).

-A PV solar array's output peaks mid-day when the sun is at its highest point in the sky, which can offset the most expensive electricity when daily demand is greatest.
-This will help reduce or eliminate monthly electricity and utility bills while providing a pollution-free electricity solution.
+A solar array's output peaks mid-day when the sun is at its highest point in the sky, which can offset the most expensive electricity when daily demand is greatest.
+This will help reduce or possibly eliminate monthly electricity and utility bills while providing a pollution-free electricity solution.
 Basically, you are getting free electricity!

 Depending on your electric utility provider, net metering can be an option for customers.
 Net metering allows residential and commercial customers who generate their own electricity from solar power to feed electricity they don't use back to the grid to be used at a later time.
 This is like using the utility provider as a battery.
 For example, if the solar array generates more electricity than the house or building consumes during daylight hours, your utility company's electric meter will run backward to provide a credit against what electricity is consumed at night or other periods where the building's electricity demand exceeds the solar array's output.
 Any electricity pushed back into the utility grid is subtracted from the grid electricity used by the home.
 Customers are only billed on the “net” energy use.
 Check with your utility provider to see what their net metering program looks like.